 In June 2017, we entered into a credit facility consisting of term loans up to \$10.0 million, and advances under a revolving line of credit up to \$5.0 million.
-Draws on the term debt bear interest through maturity at a variable rate based upon the LIBOR rate plus 3.6%.
-Advances made under the revolving line of credit bear interest at a variable annual rate equal to the greater of (i) 1.00% above the prime rate and (ii) 5.00%.
+Loans made under the Term Debt bear interest through maturity equal to the greater of (i) 3.75% and (ii) the sum of (A) Index Rate (prime rate published in the Money Rates section of the Western Edition of The Wall Street Journal plus (B) 0.50%.
+Advances made under the Revolving Line of Credit bear interest at a variable annual rate equal to the greater of (i) 4.25% and (ii) the sum of (A) the prime rate (B) 1.00%.
 Increases in these variable interest rates will increase our future interest expense and decrease our results of operations and cash flows.
-No amounts were drawn down under the credit facility as of June 30, 2020.
+No amounts were drawn down under the credit facility as of September 30, 2020.
 Our exposure to interest rates risk relates to our 2017 Credit Facility with variable interest rates, where an increase in interest rates may result in higher borrowing costs.
-Since we have no outstanding borrowings under our 2017 Credit Facility as of June 30, 2020, the effect of a hypothetical 10% change in interest rates would not have any impact on our interest expense.
+Since we have no outstanding borrowings under our 2017 Credit Facility as of September 30, 2020, the effect of a hypothetical 10% change in interest rates would not have any impact on our interest expense.